Reading time: 6 minutes

 How to quickly spot gaslighting?

-— The gaslighter blames you for things you aren’t responsible for.
+— Blame-Shifting: Blame you for their faults and things you aren’t responsible for.

-— The gaslighter tells you that your feelings are wrong or unreasonable.
+— Invalidating Emotions: Claim or declare your feelings as wrong or unreasonable.

 People like those with narcissistic and sociopathic personalities are often gaslighters because it makes them feel powerful to make other people question themselves.
 They might also gaslight as a way to get attention and approval from others, especially if they have low self-esteem.